-Sleeping Giant serves the Big Horn Basin and Greater Yellowstone area with recreational downhill skiing, nordic skiing, and snowboarding.
-The ski area is located just outside of Yellowstone’s East Gate, and only 47 miles east of Cody, Wyoming.
+Sleeping Giant serves the Big Horn Basin and Greater Yellowstone area with recreational downhill skiing, snowboarding, nordic skiing, snowshoeing, and ziplining.
+The recreation area is located just outside of Yellowstone’s East Gate, and only 50 miles west of Cody, Wyoming.

-Over the last decade, Sleeping Giant has become the destination for local winter – and summer – adventure.
-Our ski area provides patrons with top-of-the-line ski and snowboard rentals, beautifully-maintained slopes, and Wyoming’s largest dual zipline.
+Over the last decade, Sleeping Giant has become the destination for local adventure.
+Our recreation area provides patrons with beautifully-groomed slopes, diverse terrain, top-of-the-line ski and snowboard instruction, and Wyoming’s largest dual zipline.
 Sleeping Giant is also known for its incredible views and wildlife.

 We pride ourselves in partnering with organizations in the community, hosting various youth programs, and putting on events for the Big Horn Basin to enjoy.
-That way, when people experience Sleeping Giant, they will want to come back for more.
+When people experience Sleeping Giant, they will want to come back for more.

 In April 2007, a local group led by Jim Nielson, began negotiations to acquire Sleeping Giant – a nearby ski area that ceased operations in 2004.
 The Yellowstone Recreations Foundation was established to reopen and improve this facility.
 Since its reopening, the Sleeping Giant Recreational Area has already become an economical family recreation destination that promotes alpine skiing, Nordic skiing, and snowshoeing.
 Each of these winter activities encourage coordination, strength training, and cardiovascular health among youth and adults.
 Sleeping Giant recently added a zipline tour, making it a great destination for summer activities as well.